MaelleLC/Fake-News-Project/README.md

 - Type Label Propagation according to neighbors
 - A work on the republication
 - A study of event time line

+Remark : Unfortunatly the all_data, graph and the various array saved files can not be upload on git because of their size.
+They are all reproductible from the notebooks provided.